mattbrictson/rails-template/README.md

 I like to use [Postmark][] for transactional email, and so I've included the [postmark-rails][] gem and configured it in `environments/production.rb`.
 Make sure to sign up for a Postmark account to get an API key, or switch to your own preferred email provider before deploying your app.

-#### Bootstrap integration (optional)

-[Bootstrap][]-related features are opt-in.
-To apply these to your project, answer "yes" when prompted.

-* Bootstrap-themed scaffold templates
-* Application layout that includes Bootstrap-style navbar and boilerplate
-* View helpers for generating common Bootstrap markup

 #### Other tweaks that patch over some Rails shortcomings

 * A much-improved `bin/setup` script